-Most commercial fire alarm control panels have two POTS lines connected to it.
-Each panel has a central station transmitter that uses POTS lines to send an alarm signal to an approved monitoring center when trouble is detected (e.g., smoke, heat or carbon monoxide).
+Most commercial fire alarm control panels have two POTS lines connected to them.
+Each panel has a central station transmitter that uses POTS lines to send an alarm signal to an approved monitoring center when trouble is detected (e.g., smoke, heat, or carbon monoxide).

 Unfortunately, when these POTS lines are replaced with VoIP lines, alarm signals can become unrecognizable to the monitoring center.
 Most of the fire alarm signals used today utilize a unique form of data transmission that is designed to communicate complicated information very quickly to the monitoring center.
 Today’s alarm signal transmission formats don’t work well with VoIP technology because VoIP sends alarm signals as a series of tiny data packets and changes the data format during the process.

 When the POTS lines in the fire alarm panel are switched to VoIP lines, our monitoring center almost always stops receiving signals from the fire alarm panel.
 This is actually a common problem we run into every day.
 Because this is an NYC fire code violation, we have to work very quickly to help the impacted customer correct the situation.
 Customers are often caught off guard when they get a call from our monitoring center and the following few days can be a very stressful experience for everyone involved.

 With the right planning, you can avoid the surprise fire drill and stay ahead of the curve.
 Here are two options for preparing your building fire alarm system for a VoIP migration to ensure it continues to operate properly.